The King's Daughter—Worship Him

 The answers to these questions will reveal who or what you worship.

-. . . she said, ‘I will go after my lovers, Who give me my bread and my water (food - body inside), My wool and my linen ( clothing - body outside), My oil and my drink (soul considerations).’ ~ Hosea 2:5
+. . . she said, ‘I will go after my lovers, Who give me my bread and my water (food - body inside), My wool and my linen ( clothing - body outside), My oil and my drink (soul considerations).’

-Gomer was the name of Hosea's unfaithful wife in the above mentioned verse and her name means "complete" and having no deficiency according to "Strong's Concordance" I believe it was Gomer's core desire to feel complete and satisfied.
+Gomer was the name of Hosea's unfaithful wife in the portion of Scripture mentioned above, and her name means "complete" and having no deficiency according to "Strong's Concordance" I believe it was Gomer's core desire to feel complete and satisfied.

 Pica is a medical condition where people crave non-nutritive substances such as laundry soap, paint, or even dirt.
-It is being discovered that there are nutrient deficiencies in people who have this condition.
-There is a legitimate need but the sources from which one obtains them can be deadly.
+There are nutrient deficiencies in people who have this condition.
+There is a legitimate need, but the sources from which one obtains them can be deadly.

-The things Gomer (Hosea's wife) sought after all represent temporary satisfactions of her own design and making.
-God says, "because she did not know that I gave her what she really needed."
+The things Gomer (Hosea's wife) sought, after all, represent temporary satisfaction of her design and making.
+God says, "because she did not know that I gave her what she needed."